No sound, video or digital recordings or photographs may be made of any part of the Festival.

 - A conductor should not sing with his or her choir or play with his or her orchestra.

-- Successful performers must be prepared to perform their test piece in the Festival Concert (IF ASKED).
+- Successful performers should be prepared to perform their test piece in the Festival Concert if invited.

 - The decision of the Committee on any question raised or not covered by these Regulations shall be final.